 Field trips and educational trips have become important means of giving children diverse experiences in the community which they can then use as springboards for writing and discussions.
 However, without parent chaperons, these excursions may not be possible.
 If you are able to volunteer, you will probably be responsible for a particular group of children.
 If you need lead time to plan your participation in these trips, ask the teacher for as much notice as possible.

 Even if you cannot help out at your child's school very often, try to do so at least once in a while.
-Even participating in one activity a year—accompanying a class on a field trip or helping out backstage on the day of a talent show—can mean a lot to your youngster.
+Even participating in one activity a year—accompanying a class on a field trip or helping out backstage on the day of a talent show—can mean a lot to your child.
 It will make him feel that his activities at school matter to you.

 Many parents try to attend school events of which their children are a part.
 However, if there is an important event in your child's school life that you simply cannot attend because of work or other commitments, try to have someone else there—a grandparent, an uncle, or a friend—who can give your youngster moral support and maybe even take pictures for you to look at later.